i026's Reviews

 That being said, the movie was far from bad—it was, in fact, quite enjoyable.

-I greatly appreciated the film's dystopian atmosphere, though felt it appeared overly desolate for the time period in which it was set and did not entirely align with personal tastes.
+I greatly appreciated the film's dystopian atmosphere, though felt it appeared overly desolate for the time period in which it was set and did not entirely align with my personal tastes.
 One of the concepts I found most compelling was the protagonist's AI companion, Joi, and the advanced capabilities she possessed—far beyond what contemporary artificial intelligence can achieve.
 Joi's presence was a significant factor in maintaining my engagement with the film, as they found the overall pacing to be overly lengthy and, at times, lacking in purpose.
 Given this, I understand the criticisms the film received.

 Beyond Joi's character, I was particularly intrigued by the protagonist's nature.
 While he initially appears to be human, it is later revealed that he is, in fact, a replicant with fabricated memories and certain unique abilities.
 His existential questioning and struggle to discern reality resonated with me on a personal level, making this theme especially thought-provoking.
-Additionally, I appreciated the film's connection to the 2020s, considering it was originally released in 2017.
+I appreciated the film's connection to the 2020s, considering it was originally released in 2017.
 Experiencing this period in reality adds an extra layer of depth to the film's vision of the future.

 One aspect that particularly surprised I was the well-known scene featuring the line, "You look lonely, I can fix that."
 I had not realized that this moment involved Joi in her advertisement form.